The Computational Limits of Deep Learning: Deep Learning's Computational Requirements in Practice

-The rapid escalation in computing needs in figure \ref{fig:projection_analysis} also makes a stronger statement: along current trends, it will not be possible for deep learning to hit these benchmarks.
+The rapid escalation in computing needs in Table \ref{tab:projection_analysis} also makes a stronger statement: without substantial efficiency improvements, it will not be possible for deep learning to hit these benchmarks.
 Instead, fundamental rearchitecting is needed to lower the computational intensity so that the scaling of these problems becomes less onerous.
-And there is promise that this could be achieved.
-Theory tells us that the lower bound for the computational intensity of regularized flexible models is \(\mathcal{O}(Performance^4)\), which is much better than current deep learning scaling.
-Encouragingly, there is historical precedent for algorithms improving rapidly \cite{thompson2020algorithms}.
+We discuss this in detail in section \ref{sec:lessening_burden}, but first we consider how our findings differ from other scaling studies that have been done on deep learning.